Section 17 of CGST Act 2017: Apportionment of Credit and Blocked Credits

 (I) in the manufacture of such motor vehicles, vessels or aircraft; or

-(II) in the supply of general insurance services in respect of such motor vehicles, vessels or aircraft insured by him; [Refer Note 1(b)]
+(II) in the supply of general insurance services in respect of such motor vehicles, vessels or aircraft insured by him; [clause (ab) inserted from 01/02/2019: refer Note 1(c)]

 (i) food and beverages, outdoor catering, beauty treatment, health services, cosmetic and plastic surgery, leasing, renting or hiring of motor vehicles, vessels or aircraft referred to in clause (a) or clause (aa) except when used for the purposes specified therein, life insurance and health insurance: